vincent-herlemont/native_model/README.md

 Full example [here](./tests/example/example_main.rs).

-When use it?
+When to use it?
 - Your applications that interact with each other are written in Rust.
 - Your applications evolve independently need to read serialized data coming from each other.
 - Your applications store data locally and need to read it later by a newer version of the application.
 - Your systems need to be upgraded incrementally.
 Instead of having to upgrade the entire system at once, individual applications can be upgraded one at a time, while still being able to communicate with each other.

-When not use it?
+When not to use it?
 - Your applications that interact with each other are **not all** written in Rust.
 - Your applications need to communicate with other systems that you don't control.
 - You need to have a human-readable format.
 (You can use a human-readable format like JSON wrapped in a native model,